 Like everyone else, if you are wondering what makes the Texas barbecues so special, I will tell you that it is almost everything.
-If you go on to make a list, the whole lot will feature in it – right from seasoning to cooking and smoking to presentation.
+If you make a list, the whole lot will feature in it – right from seasoning to cooking and smoking to presentation.
 Above all, you will require patience!
 If you falter there, you will spoil the barbecue.

-Smoke from the hardwoods such as mesquite, pecan, hickory and fruitwoods give the Texan bar-b-qs a typical sweet flavor.
+Smoke from the hardwoods such as mesquite, pecan, hickory, and fruitwoods give the Texan bar-b-qs a typical sweet flavor.
 Used with charcoal, they increase the food value of Texan BBQs.
-The much talked-about reddish colored smoke-ring that forms around the internal edge of the meat as a result of a chemical reaction between smoke and air (nitrogen) is another specialty of Texan style barbeques; it is usually considered that the bigger the ring, the greater is its penetrating power and consequently stronger favorable effects on health.
+The much-talked-about reddish colored smoke-ring that forms around the internal edge of the meat as a result of a chemical reaction between smoke and air (nitrogen) is another specialty of Texan style barbeques; it is usually considered that the bigger the ring, the greater is its penetrating power and consequently stronger favorable effects on health.

-This speaks for the taste and health benefits of the Texan style barbecue, but what about its looks!
-Well, you can give an appetizing look to your Texas style barbecue by slicing each piece across the grain of the meat.
+This speaks for the taste and health benefits of the Texan-style barbecue, but what about its looks!
+Well, you can give an appetizing look to your Texas-style barbecue by slicing each piece across the grain of the meat.
 Now, when you serve the Texas barbecues, your guests will be eager to enjoy the well-cooked aroma of the steaming barbeque cuts and will gather around the dining table to bite into the savory, succulent Texas BBQ.